Atomizer (album): Music and lyrics

-Reception
+Reception and legacy

 Reviewing for The Village Voice in September 1986, Robert Christgau wrote that, "Though they don't want you to know it, these hateful little twerps are sensitive souls—they're moved to make this godawful racket by the godawful pain of the world, which they learn about reading everything from textbooks to bondage mags.
 This is the brutal guitar machine thousands of lonely adolescent cowards have heard in their heads.
 Its creators deserve credit for finding each other and making their obsession real."